-The Field Education Coordinator will randomly assign every MSW student to a Field Education Stream.
-This will dictate the student's academic plan of the following year (see Stream- Based Annual Academic Plans section next).
-The assignment to Streams is done every year in the summer for the following academic year.
+The Field Education Coordinators will randomly assign every MSW student to a Field Education Stream upon consideration of site availability and Exception to Field Policy requests.
+This will dictate the student's academic plan of the following year (see Stream-Based Annual Academic Plans section next).
+The assignment to streams is done every year in the summer for the following academic year.